United Nations Digital Library: Features

 It provides linked data related to a document within database text.
 A user may obtain information by applying a search filter to UN agencies, bodies, and type of document in English language.
 It also provides new content alerts (notifications).
 Search by publication date functionalities are also available while looking for a document.

 Documents

 It consists metadata of about 1 million available in 6 languages.
-It digitalise thousands of publications annually focused on various types, including resolutions, reports of secretary-general, "meeting records, annual reports, agendas, lists of participants, statistical data sets, and policy papers".
+It digitizes thousands of publications annually focused on various types, including resolutions, reports of secretary-general, "meeting records, annual reports, agendas, lists of participants, statistical data sets, and policy papers".